Nicofontanarosa/Nicofontanarosa/README.md

 Want to know more about me? 🌐 [My Website](https://nicofontanarosa.github.io/website/) ( Work in progress )

-If you'd like to support my work and see more projects like this:
+<p>If you'd like to support my work and see more projects like this:</p>

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy_Me_A_Coffee-000000?style=for-the-badge&logo=buy-me-a-coffee&logoColor=white)](https://www.buymeacoffee.com/Nicofontanarosa)

 <p>